NucleoidAI/Nucleoid/README.md

 app.listen(3000);
 ```

-**This is pretty much it, thanks to AI in the runtime, you successfully persisted your first object with this :point_up_2: without external database**
+:bulb: **This is pretty much it, thanks to AI in the runtime, you successfully persisted your first object only with this :point_up_2: without external database**

 ## Features